commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 <!-- TODO - GITHUB ISSUE#138: Split into explanation of how to "sync from project to project" vs "import from feed"-->

 #### Prerequisites
+1. Create a `sphereClient`:
+Use the `ClientConfigurationUtils#createClient` util which applies the best practices for `SphereClient` creation.

+    If you have special requirements on the sphere client creation, then you can use the following:
+    - Limit the number of concurrent requests done to CTP.
+This can be done by decorating the `sphereClient` with [QueueSphereClientDecorator](http://commercetools.github.io/commercetools-jvm-sdk/apidocs/io/sphere/sdk/client/QueueSphereClientDecorator.html)

+    - Retry decorator on 5xx errors with a retry strategy.
+This can be achieved by decorating the `sphereClient` with the [RetrySphereClientDecorator](http://commercetools.github.io/commercetools-jvm-sdk/apidocs/io/sphere/sdk/client/RetrySphereClientDecorator.html)

-1. The sync expects a list of `InventoryEntryDraft`s that have their `sku` fields set, otherwise the sync will trigger an `errorCallback` function set by the user (more on it can be found down below in the options explanations).
+2. The sync expects a list of `InventoryEntryDraft`s that have their `sku` fields set, otherwise the sync will trigger an `errorCallback` function set by the user (more on it can be found down below in the options explanations).

-2. Every inventory entry may have a reference to a supply `Channel` and a reference to the `Type` of its custom fields.
+3. Every inventory entry may have a reference to a supply `Channel` and a reference to the `Type` of its custom fields.
 These references are matched by their `key`s.
 Therefore, in order for the sync to resolve the actual ids of those references, their `key`s has to be supplied.